 5.3 Statutory Rights and Consumer Guarantees

 By registering for the Event, You acknowledge and agree that Your personal information may be displayed at the Event (for example online as part of a delegate list if You have opted-in to do so).
-At the time of registration, You will have the option to provide Your photo and biography for use and display at the Event.
+Before the commencement of the Event, You will have the option to provide Your photo and biography for use and display at the Event.

 At an Event, exhibitors may have access to software that enables exhibitors to electronically scan Your name badge with Your consent.
 Once Your name badge has been electronically scanned, the exhibitor will obtain access to Your personal information, including Your name, title, company, address and email, provided by You during the registration process.
 AusIMM is not responsible for the subsequent use, disclosure or handling of Your personal information by any exhibitor or any other person who obtains Your personal information using such electronic scanning software or if You otherwise provide Your personal information to a third party during an Event (for example if You provide Your email directly to third party during an online chat).

 7.1 Only one discount is applicable at a time and discount offers cannot be combined.
 Where You are eligible for more than one discount, the greatest discount will be applied to Your registration.